 Our commitment and approach to this work is outlined in full in our Inclusivity & Relevance Policy, and sits within the approach of the wider University of Cambridge.

-- Expanding our understanding of the University’s collections through research into the histories, among others, of gender, sexuality, colonialism, and exploring how they intersect with current global challenges such as racism and the climate crisis
+New research and community engagement is expanding our understanding of the University’s collections and their relationship with the histories, among others, of gender, sexuality and colonialism, and how they intersect with current global challenges such as racism and the climate crisis.

 In particular, we are focusing on three key themes:

 How can collections help counter inequality, racism and political extremism?

 Activity in this area is currently focused on a long-term investigation into the legacies of empire and enslavement within our organisations, and from 2022-2024 we’re sharing our findings and inviting challenge and conversation with our audiences and communities through a major public programme, Power and Memory.